 Once clipped in, and you have gone through the take-off check list (above), stand central to the wing to ensure an even and progressive inflation.
-Whilst inflating your wing, you should hold both of the A risers on each side (it is not necessary to take hold of the Baby A's).
+Whilst inflating your wing, you should hold both of the A risers on each side.